23 August 2007

 “What do you mean?”

-“A 2 in one, driver/priest; I don’t think that would be practical.
-You may need permission from Rome.”
+“A 2-in-one, driver/priest; I don’t think that would be practical.
+You may need permission from Rome .”

 “As I said he doesn’t have the competence, he is slow, like a tube-light!”

-“Who told you that?!” mom shook me.
+“Who told you that?!”
+Mom snapped.

-“Peddy master” I said.
+“Peddy master,” I said.
 He was my favorite teacher.
 He used to tell all these imaginary stories.
 I believed each one of them.

-After this incident my mom was hunting for Peddy master.
+After this incident Mom started hunting for Peddy master.
 He was in her top priority list.
-She caught hold of him one day in the market.
-“Are you the MAN “(not are you the teacher) she hollered “who told my son that tube lights work by kerosene?”
+She caught him one day in the market.
+“Are you the MAN,” (not are you the teacher) she hollered, “who told my son that tube lights work on kerosene?”

 “Well don’t teach him what the village boys think, teach him what Edison proved!”